List decoding of repeated codes: Soft-Decoding

 \section{Soft-Decoding}

-Koetter and Vardy considered a soft-decision list decoding algorithm for RS codes based on the interpolation techniques of Guruswami-Sudan \cite{koetter}, and later the interpolation step was described using Gr{\"o}bner bases in \cite{Lee-Michael}.
-For our similations, we use the algorithms in \cite{Lee-Michael1,Lee-Michael} since both follow the same approach, the only difference consists of the multiplicity assignment.
+Koetter and Vardy discovered a soft-decision list decoding algorithm for RS codes based on the interpolation techniques of Guruswami-Sudan \cite{koetter}, and later the interpolation step was described using Gr{\"o}bner bases in \cite{Alekhnovich,Lee-Michael}.
+For our simulations, we use the algorithms in \cite{Lee-Michael1,Lee-Michael} , which use the same approach, the only difference being the multiplicity assignment.
 We recall in this section the soft-decoding algorithm in \cite{Lee-Michael1} for Reed-Solomon codes.